estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D90 - June 12
+Only ten more days this round!
+Still learning about Instruments.
+Today focusing on the Visual Memory Debugger.
+Instruments seems very powerful, but I'm still not sure I know what to do when I identify a problem. #100DaysOfCode #swift #iOS

 ### R2D89 - June 11
 Learning more about Instruments, mostly the Time Profiler, to get better at finding performance issues. #100DaysOfCode #swift #iOS